 Social inflation drives higher insurer claim payouts and loss ratios.
 Ultimately, policyholders pay more for coverage.
 A simple way to think about social inflation and its components is to compare the impact of these factors on claims losses over time with growth in an inflation measure like the Consumer Price Index (CPI).
 The insurance lines that tend to bear the brunt are commercial auto, professional liability, product liability, and directors and officers liability.
 However, evidence indicates that pressure is mounting on private passenger automobile insurance, too.

 While social inflation remains hard to predict and mitigate, it is crucial to understand the factors at play and the risks to all stakeholders.
 We'll continue developing research and curating thought leadership resources to raise awareness.
-Follow our content here and our blog to stay abreast of this critical issue.
+Follow our content here and on the Triple-I Blog to stay abreast of this critical issue.